-This Abstract Specification exists to bring order to this chaos.
+This Abstract Specification exists to help bring order to this chaos and to provide the foundation model upon which the OGC standards are based.

 2.2.
-Introduction to the Notion of a Geospatial Information Community
+Introduction to the Notion of a Information Community

-Geographic features are tightly defined only in the context of a Geospatial Information Community.
-Broadly speaking, a Geospatial Information Community (GIC) is a collection of systems or individuals who can successfully share digital geospatial information, that is, features.
-This implies that the members of the community share common "chunks" of the world, definitions, interests, mutual awareness, and common technology sufficiently that they have the capability to share the information.
+Typically, geographic features - such as "road" - are defined in the context of an Information Community.
+Broadly speaking, an Information Community (IC) is a collection of systems or individuals who share a common understanding of information and processes for their specific domain.
+This implies that the members of the information community share common understanding of their domain world, including definitions, vocabularies, interests, mutual awareness, and common technology sufficiently that they have the potential - and perhaps the capability - to share and use the information.
+For example, a state Department of Transportation is an Information Community.
+Any given DoT has a shared agreement on how they define any geographic feature within their IC, such the definition and semantics for a feature type "road".

 Information sharing between two individuals not belonging to the same information community is usually impeded by any of three conditions.

-The first is ignorance of the existence of information outside one's community.
-The second is caused by the modeling of phenomena not of mutual interest.
-The third is caused by the modeling of phenomena in two representations so foreign to each other that each is not recognized by the other.
+- 1. Ignorance of the existence of information outside one's own information community. - 2.
+Modeling of phenomena not of mutual interest. - 3.
+Modeling of phenomena in two representations different from each other such that each is not recognized by the other.